aaron777collins/ZeroTier-GUI-Arch/README.md

 * **Show Peers:** View the list of peers in the network.
 * **Refresh Peers:** Refresh the list of peers.
 * **See Paths:** View the paths for a selected peer.

-# Dependencies

-None of the packages contains the back-end, zerotier-one.
-Arch has it in the `community` repo.
-For Ubuntu based distributions, you'll need to install it manually [from their website](https://www.zerotier.com/download/).
-On top of that, you'll need python3.6 or greater, and the tkinter module.
-This however should be handled by the packaging software.
-Service management depends on SystemD.
-You will **not** be able to enable or disable the ZeroTier service without it.